Thirty years of the finite volume method for solid mechanics: Comparing of the finite volume method for computational solid mechanics with the finite element method

 \section{Comparing of the finite volume method for computational solid mechanics with the finite element method}

-Within this section, the ``standard'' cell-centred finite volume method for solids mechanics is compared with the ``standard'' finite element method.
-Here, the ``standard'' finite volume method refers to the cell-centred approach, as described in Section \ref{sec:standardFiniteVolume}; whereas, the ``standard'' finite element method refers to the continuous Galerkin finite element method, as described by, for example, \citet{Bathe1996}, \citet{Zienkiewicz2000}, and \citet{Belytschko2014}.

-Following the approach from the previous section, both finite volume and finite element methods for solid mechanics will be examined in terms of: (a) discretisation of space and time; (b) discretisation of the mathematical model equations; and (c) solution algorithm.
+Within this section, the finite volume method for solids mechanics is compared with the ``standard'' continuous Bubnov-Galerkin finite element method, for example, as described by \citet{Bathe1996}, \citet{Zienkiewicz2000}, and \citet{Belytschko2014}.
+Following the approach taken in the previous section, the finite element method will be compared to the finite volume method in terms of: (a) discretisation of space and time; (b) discretisation of the mathematical model equations; and (c) solution algorithm.